chandanhpcic/docs/source/manual/how-tos/installova.rst

 =============================
-Installing OPNsense OVA image
+Installing Reticen8 OVA image
 =============================

-OPNsense is available as an Open Virtual Appliance (OVA) package, which can be deployed in various virtualization products (e.g. VMWare, Virtualbox).
+Reticen8 is available as an Open Virtual Appliance (OVA) package, which can be deployed in various virtualization products (e.g. VMWare, Virtualbox).

 The image is not provided as a community free download, but can be acquired from Reticen8.